 12. Mouthwash

-13. Cleaner for Dentures and Dental Retainers
+13. Cleaning Solution for Dentures and Dental Retainers

-You can clean dentures and removable dental retainers by soaking for a few hours (or overnight) in a baking soda solution.
+You can clean dentures and removable dental retainers by soaking them for a few hours (or overnight) in a baking soda solution.
 This also neutralizes the nasty taste that often lingers on the dental plate.

 To make the solution, stir a teaspoon of baking soda into a glass of lukewarm water.